Frequently Asked Questions

 -

 I believe in tailoring our sessions to your needs.
-Initially, I usually suggest we meet weekly to get to know each other better and address immediate concerns.
+Initially, I usually suggest we meet weekly or bi-weekly to start.
 As we progress, we can adjust the frequency to what suits you best.

-For EMDR processing, I recommend weekly sessions to keep the momentum going.
+For EMDR processing, I recommend weekly sessions.
 In some circumstances, you may wish to engage in EMDR more intensively, working on a single target over multiple sessions over a condensed period of time.

 -